Length: Five months.

 - Create an index

 This introductory course lasts for five months.
-The class gathers once a month for a 1.5- to-2-hour online video classroom.
-Each session will begin by reviewing the assignment from the previous month, then focus on new topics.
+The class gathers once a month for a 2–3 hour online video classroom where students interact with the instructor just like a live class.
+Everyone can see each other and talk with each other.
+Each session begins by reviewing the assignment from the previous month, then focus on new topics.

 - Live video classrooms with student participation

 Those who complete the entire course, participate in discussions, and complete all assignments will receive a Certificate of Completion.